Basin Implementation Plan - BIP

 Basin Implementation Plan Update 2021

-The Yampa-White-Green Basin Roundtable has been working on updating the BIP.
+In 2021 the Yampa-White-Green Basin Roundtable began the process of updating their BIP.
 Through this process the roundtable has reviewed its Identified Projects and Process list, achievements made on the BIP goals and added new objectives to each of the goals in the BIP to address new challenges facing the Yampa-White-Green Basins.

 BIP Update Timeline